-Plexlearning relates to Cyberlearning education which involves use of computer mediation or Artificial Intelligence (AI) in the creation, conveyance, and use of knowledge.
+Plexlearning relates to Cyberlearning education which involves the use of computer mediation or Artificial Intelligence (AI) in the creation, conveyance, and use of knowledge.

 Missions of Plexlearning Labs are to explore new education delivery-systems, and articulate their affordances, for furthering our ways of knowing and doing towards “human flourishing. ”